Einahon/Einahon/README.md

 My name is Elie Inahon, a passionate software developer from Cincinnati OH.

 # About Me
-- 🌱 I'm a junior software developer.
+- 🌱 I'm a software developer.
 - I have developed an Employee Management System utilizing Java, Spring Boot and MySQL, facilitating efficient tracking of employee information
 - 📚 I enjoy exploring new technologies and frameworks.